 Managed by Q — Ashley used to spend a lot of time micromanaging her previous cleaning staff.
-With Q she can easily keep track of her office cleaning and maintenance through an online dashboard.
+With Managed by Q, she can easily keep track of her office cleaning and maintenance through an online dashboard.

 Justworks — To support her HR responsibilities, Ashley uses this platform to automate benefits and answer legal questions about compliance, visas, payroll, and more.
 Its Slack integration enables her to direct employees straight to Justworks for specific questions.

 Michael, the Office Manager and Account Manager at Uproxx, saw a lot of room for improvement when it came to operational efficiencies when he joined the team.
 He focused on improving processes to save time, and like Ashley, had to automate his office management duties when he transitioned into an account management role.

 Seamless — Michael completely automated team lunch days with a Seamless corporate account.
 He was able to set up individual accounts for each team member, set a budget, and send automated email reminders to place orders.
 Team members can order their own meals based on their schedule and dietary preferences, which has saved Michael hours every week.

 FreshDirect — To cut down on the amount of time spent ordering groceries, Michael setup a recurring weekly grocery order with pre-populated items.
 All he has to do is audit the list to remove anything that is still in stock in the office.

 But our panelists use technology for more than just efficiency and automation.
 Jordan, the Office Experience Manager at charity: water, uses tech to foster community and improve communication.
 Her team uses Slack for internal communications, so she found ways to leverage Slack to build culture.